JuliaLang/PackageCompiler.jl/README.md

 # Generate the statically-compiled Julia object file

-These are equivalent to the `make julia-sysimg` target, with the addition of a `--compile=all` flag.
+These are equivalent to the `make julia-sysimg-release` target, with the addition of a `--compile=all` flag.
 Choose one, or make your own from the examples: